Tiruchirappalli Tamil Nadu, India Travel Guide

 Features include duty-free shops, currency exchange, car rental, and basic dining options.
 Wi-Fi it varies in availability.

-Prepaid taxis and auto-rickshaws are readily available outside the terminal for city transfers.
+Prepaid taxis and auto-rickshaws are readily available outside the a terminal for city transfers.

-Available for hire with drivers for local sightseeing or inter-city travel, offering flexibility and comfort.
+Available for hire with operators for local sightseeing or inter-city travel, offering flexibility and comfort.

 A common mode of local transport within the city.
-Bargain for fares before starting your journey or use ride-hailing apps.
+Bargain for fares before starting your journey or use ride-ride-sharing apps.

 Ola and Uber operate in Tiruchirappalli, providing convenient and often metered taxi and auto-rickshaw services.